PinWang710/UniLeeds-MSc-Project/README.md

 environment: python (tensorflow 2.2)

-dbnfinal.ipynb: the training network for the synthesis of ASL
+dbnfinal1.ipynb: the training network for the synthesis of ASL(not dbnfinal, it has a little bug)

 double.ipynb: evaluation